Passengers travelling with any of the following conditions should complete a MEDIF when making a booking:

 Notes on other conditions

-- Food allergies: passengers don’t need to complete this form to request a special meal for their flight.
+- Food allergies: passengers don’t need to complete this form to request a dietary meal for their flight.
 Please note we can’t guarantee peanut-free meals.
 However if the passenger has a life threatening food allergy that may require treatment in-flight – particularly if they react to the presence of traces of food in the air – this form should be completed.

 - Asthma: medication for asthma must be carried in cabin baggage.
 As nebulisers require their own power source, spacer devices used with an inhaler are an effective onboard alternative.